deep999d/sheets/README.md

 - `POST /api/contractors` - Add contractor
 - `POST /api/projects` - Create project tab
 - `POST /api/emails/weekly` - Send weekly emails

+## Deployment

+The frontend and backend deploy together on Vercel.
+The `vercel.json` configuration handles:

+- Building the React frontend
+- Serving static files
+- Routing API calls to backend functions
+- Serving the frontend for all non-API routes

+No separate deployment needed - just push to your repository and Vercel handles everything.